-Despite how important having a functional toilet is, many homeowners only think of their toilets when it’s time to have them replaced.
-Fortunately, your toilet will exhibit several signs before it fails.
-If you notice any of the following signs, do not wait for your toilet to fail before having plumbers in Saskatoon replace it:
+Despite how important having a functional water closet is, many homeowners only think of theirs when it’s time to have them replaced.
+Fortunately, your toilet will exhibit several different telltale signs before it fails.
+If you notice any of the following signs, do not wait for your toilet to fail before having plumbers in Saskatoon replace it soon:

 Mineral Deposits in the Tank

-Majority of Canadian homes use hard water, or water that contains a large number of minerals like calcium and magnesium.
+The majority of Canadian homes have hard water or water that contains a large number of minerals like calcium and magnesium.
 While the use of hard water doesn’t expose people to any health risks, these minerals do tend to collect within plumbing fixtures.
 Over time, these mineral deposits can easily block the inlet holes around the rim of your toilet bowl.

 Toilet Uses Too Much Water